php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 2. The approach used to associate _namespace_ values with _resource base_ values is outside of the scope of this specification.

 3. The order in which a _conforming autoloader_ processes multiple _resource base_ values associated with a _namespace_ is also outside the scope of this specification.

+## 5. Examples

+For examples of mapping techniques, resource organiation, and implementations of _conforming autoloaders_, please see the -[examples file]:[psr-4-autoloader-examples.php].
+Example implementations MUST NOT be regarded as part of the -specification and MAY change at any time.